 But if nuance is still allowed, this moment can be read very differently.

 By this point, Higgins has learned something.
-He hasn’t changed completely, and he never will change enough to satisfy a modern critic, but he has developed.
-The arrogant man who believed himself master of the universe realizes that his universe is the very woman whose feelings he dismissed.
+He hasn’t changed completely, and he never will.
+But he’s developed just enough to realize that the center of his carefully controlled universe is the woman whose feelings he spent months trampling on.
+Progress, I suppose.

 The slippers line is, first and foremost, a feeble attempt to save face.
 Do we really expect Henry Higgins to stand up and say something like: